 Want to know more about our dog playgroups at the shelter?
 This video explains what we do in playgroups and why this part of our mission is so vital:

 The confiscated dogs program has been one of our most important missions.
 It ensures that dogs with long stays at the shelter remain mentally and physically healthy.
 This video shares the story of one of our most extreme confiscate situations–during which 18 dogs from a fight bust stayed with us for two years:

 Meet Our Leadership Team

 Delyse – Program Founder/Director and Playgroup Supervising Lead

 As PB SOC’s founder and director, Delyse oversees all aspects of the organization.
 She also runs dog playgroups at the shelter, assists in the shelter’s foster program, and gets to know all of the dogs in the program to help match them with foster and adoptive homes.
-As if that isn’t enough to keep her busy, she assists in writing bios, supports foster providers who need help, and fosters dogs herself.
-She is a passionate advocate for the well-being of all dogs–our very own force of nature in a PB SOC teeshirt.
+As if that isn’t enough to keep her busy, she writes all the bios you see on dogs pages, supports foster providers who need help, and fosters dogs herself.
+She is a passionate advocate for the well-being of all dogs–our very own force of nature in a PB SOC tee-shirt.

 Carolyn – PB SOC Report Administrator

 Carolyn tracks all dogs in the PB SOC program, updating the spreadsheet daily and tracking playgroup notes, medical restrictions, photography needs, and other special needs of the dogs.
 Over the years, she has helped out our program in many ways, willing to dive in and assist anywhere there was a need.
 Her generous spirit is much appreciated.